Los Angeles Rams vs. Baltimore Ravens NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 46 points in 10 of 15 games this season.
+- Los Angeles has combined with its opponents to put up more than 46.5 points in 10 of 15 games this season.

 Rams stats and trends